Swiss Christmas Markets!

 More Christmas Markets in Switzerland:

-This year will be the second edition of Geneva’s own Christmas Market, located in the Parc des Bastions.
-Handcrafted items, a fondue chalet, and the parc’s ice-skating rink will make for a great outing to get a bit of the Christmas vibe!
+After a first successfull ‘Noel au Bastions’, the Christmas Market in Geneva changed location and now is ‘Noel au Jardin’ and is located in the Jardin Anglais by the lake.
+Handcrafted items, a fondue chalet, a Ferris wheel, and a Christmas Pub will make for a great outing to get a bit of the Christmas vibe!

 And you, what are your favorite Christmas Markets in Switzerland?